SimonMeissner/citylabor-project/README.md

 ## Project Information

 In this project a web application was developed for urban gardeners which helps them to determine what plants are suitable to plant at what times in their location.
 The recommendations for __"What to plant"__ are based on a _Survival Analysis_ function with an _ROC_ of about __74%__ and a _Köppen-Geiger Climate Map_.
-The recommendations for __"When to plant"__ are solely based on filtering our extensive (dataset)[https://github.com/SimonMeissner/citylabor-project/blob/main/src/20211214-plants-scraped.csv] which was webscraped from a (north-american gardenplanner website)[https://gardenplanner.almanac.com/plants/us-and-canada/] featuring 259 popular plants for gardening.
+The recommendations for __"When to plant"__ are solely based on filtering our extensive [dataset](htps://github.com/SimonMeissner/citylabor-project/blob/main/src/20211214-plants-scraped.csv) hich was webscraped from a [north-american gardenplanner website](https://gardenplanner.almanac.com/plants/us-and-canada/) featuring 259 popular plants for gardening.
 The application covers a major extent of the european area.
-(Feel free to visit the webpage here)[https://simonmeissner.shinyapps.io/urbangardentool/]
+[Feel free to visit here](https://simonmeissner.shinyapps.io/urbangardentool/)

 ## Motivation